1. APPLICATION +

 - Scores and recordings should be uploaded to a shareable online drive such as Google Drive, DropBox, OneDrive or other similar platforms.
 Scores must be in PDF format and recordings should be in MP3 format.
 Recordings may be MIDI renderings of the score, but performances by live musicians is preferred.
 Save all the uploaded files into one folder and share the link to that folder.

-Items a) to e) are compulsory, while items f) and g) are applicable to piano or composition applicants only.
+Items a) to e) are compulsory, while items f), g) and h) are applicable to piano and composition applicants or Music, Collaboration & Productions/Music & Society respectively only.